Sil3ntStorm/factorio-integration-helper/README.md

   value will be used to adjust the battery level by the percentage value.
 - duration: For how many seconds to keep the battery charge at the specified level.
   Defaults to `0` seconds.
+- ramp_duration: Number of seconds during which to gradually adjust the battery to the target level.
+Defaults to `0` seconds.

 #### Examples

 Remove all battery charge from the player armor for 20 seconds:

 `local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'drain_battery', plr, 0, 100, 0, true, 20)`

+Over the course of 10 seconds pull the battery down to 25 percent and keep it there for 20 seconds:

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'drain_battery', plr, 25, 100, 0, true, 20, 10)`

 ### drain_shields